AnthonySteele/MvcRouteTester/README.md

 ****
 ## Licence

-Copyright 2013 Anthony Steele.
+Code by Anthony Steele and other authors listed in the [Credits](https://github.com/AnthonySteele/MvcRouteTester/wiki/Credits).
+Copyright 2013-2014 Anthony Steele.
 This library is Open Source and you are welcome to use it as you see fit.
 Now the official wording:

 It is licensed under [the Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html) (the "License");
 you may not use library file except in compliance with the License.